magicmq/pyspigot-documentation/scripts.md

 On line 5, we check if the outcome of unloading the script was `True` (which means the script unloaded successfully without errors), and enter the if statement if so.

+!> Use *extreme* caution when loading/unloading scripts through other scripts.
+This is a powerful but potentially destructive feature that can lead to unexpected behavior and errors.

 ## To summarize: {docsify-ignore}

 - Use the script manager to load/run and unload a script from within another script.